smol-ai/ainews-web-2025/src/content/issues/24-02-08-ainews-gemini-ultra-is-out-to-mixed-reviews.md

 date: '2024-02-09T05:58:08.478444Z'
 original_slug: ainews-gemini-ultra-is-out-to-mixed-reviews
 description: >-
-  Google released Gemini Ultra 1.0 as a paid upgrade to Gemini Advanced, with early reviews noting modest improvements over ChatGPT but highlighting reasoning gaps.
-Meanwhile, the AI community is exploring innovations like Listwise Preference Optimization (LiPO) for model alignment and BiLLM’s 1-bit quantization technique to reduce resource demands without sacrificing performance.
+  **Google** released **Gemini Ultra 1.0** as a paid tier following the discontinuation of Bard, with early reviews noting modest improvements over ChatGPT but also identifying reasoning gaps.
+Meanwhile, the **Nous Research** community highlighted **BiLLM**, a new large language model achieving significant efficiency gains through one-bit post-training quantization, and discussed advancements in transformer efficiency with the **Subformer** model.
 tags:
-  - google
-  - gemini
-  - gemini-ultra
-  - chatgpt
-  - model-alignment
-  - quantization
+  - untagged
+companies: []
+models: []
+topics:
-  - billm
+  - untagged
 ---